secretflow/kuscia/docs/deployment/kuscia_config_cn.md

 # Deployment mode
 mode: lite
 # Node ID
 # When using in a production environment, it is recommended to set domainID to be globally unique.
-It is recommended to use: company name-department name-node name, such as:
+It is recommended to use: "company name"-"department name"-"node name", such as:
 # domainID: mycompany-secretflow-trainlite
 domainID: alice
 # Node private key configuration, used for communication authentication between nodes and certificate issuance for node applications.